 Palliative Care is a specialty committed to delivering holistic patient- and family-centered care by an interdisciplinary healthcare team across an individual’s entire illness trajectory, from diagnosis to end-of-life.
-The goal of palliative care is to promote quality of life despite challenges diagnoses and disease progression.
+Despite challenges, diagnoses, and disease progression, palliative care promotes quality of life.

-Our palliative care specialty offers you the opportunity to have advanced training in the care of individuals with life-limiting illnesses to maintain quality of life by integrating physical and psychosocial aspects of palliative care symptom management.
-Ethical considerations are explored as important components to person-centered goals of care.
-This distance-based course is based on principles and philosophy of palliative care and includes evidence-based guidelines from the National Coalition for Hospice and Palliative Care.
-On-campus intensives provide you with opportunities to engage with palliative care clinicians and inquire about novel research and innovative practice.
-In the synthesis course, you will work directly with clinicians practicing in palliative care across a variety of clinical settings.
+Our palliative care specialty offers you the opportunity to have advanced training in treating individuals with life-limiting illnesses to maintain quality of life by integrating physical and psychosocial aspects of palliative care symptom management.
+Ethical considerations are explored as essential components of person-centered goals of care.
+This distance-based course is based on the principles and philosophy of palliative care and includes evidence-based guidelines from the National Coalition for Hospice and Palliative Care.
+On-campus intensives allow you to engage with palliative care clinicians and inquire about novel research and innovative practice.
+In the synthesis course, you will work directly with clinicians practicing in palliative care across various clinical settings.

-Coursework and clinical experiences prepare you to practice in outpatient primary care settings as the clinical expert in palliative care settings.
+Coursework and clinical experiences prepare you to practice in outpatient primary care settings as the clinical expert in palliative care.
 The specialty courses provide the requisite knowledge and skills to demonstrate expertise in the care of palliative care across the lifespan.

 Clinical experiences available with internationally renowned Duke palliative care faculty